partiql/partiql-lang-kotlin/docs/tutorial/tutorial.md

 **Remark:** You will keep noticing the similarity of the PartiQL notation with the JSON notation.
-Notice also the subtle differences: In the interest of SQL compatibility, a PartiQL literal is quoted, while JSON literals are double-quoted.
+Notice also the subtle differences: In the interest of SQL compatibility, a PartiQL literal is single-quoted, while JSON literals are double-quoted.

 **Remark:** You may conceptually think that a deserializer inputs JSON and outputs the PartiQL data set.
 But do not assume that the query processing of a PartiQL implementation will have to actually parse and abstract into PartiQL each and every bit of the underlying data storage.
-For example, AWS services like Redshift Spectrum and QLDB do much smarter things in order to evaluate your PartiQL queries efficiently.

-Back to our PartiQL query
+Back to our query

 ```{.sql include=tutorial/code/q1.sql}
 ```

-evaluates in PartiQL and returns
+Instead of a SQL result set, evaluating the query in PartiQL produces:

 ```{include=tutorial/code/q1.output}
 ```

-the result remains the same, no matter whether the `hr.employees` were the SQL table or the JSON file.
-All that is needed is that a catalog associates the *name* `hr.employees` with the PartiQL abstraction of the JSON data.
+the result remains the same, no matter whether `hr.employees` is a SQL table or a JSON file.
+All that is needed is an association between the *name* `hr.employees` and the PartiQL abstraction of the data.

-In the same spirit, the same PartiQL abstraction may come from a CVS file or a Parquet file, a format that has gained big traction, thanks to the efficient way in which it stores data.
+In the same spirit, the same PartiQL abstraction may come from a CSV file or a Parquet file, a format that has gained big traction, thanks to the efficient way in which it stores data.
 Again, the same query makes perfect sense, regardless of what exactly was the storage format behind